BHashemi2021/Amazon_Vine_Analysis/README.md

 #### Summary:

-The results of this analysis indicate that here is a slight positive bias (63.32% vs 57.05%) in 5-star reviews in the Vine program.
+The results of this analysis indicate that there is a slight positive bias (63.32% vs 57.05%) in 5-star reviews in the Vine program.

 The analysis could further drill down to find out about the percentages of verfied vs non-verified purchases to more accurately accept or reject the hypothetical differences.